Georg Leibbrandt: Reich Ministry for the Occupied Eastern Territories

 Following the invasion of the Soviet Union, the Reich Ministry for the Occupied Eastern Territories (RMfdbO) was established on 17 July 1941 with Rosenberg as Reichsminister.
-In November, he appointed Leibbrandt as Hauptabteilungsleiter (Main Department Leader) of its Political Department.
+He appointed Leibbrandt as Hauptabteilungsleiter (Main Department Leader) of its Political Department.
 By January 1942, Rosenberg recommended him for a promotion to Ministerialdirektor, which took effect in May.
 Leibbrandt served as the Ministry's liaison for Ukrainian, Caucasian, Russian and other groups of émigrés.
 He established the Sammlung Georg Leibbrandt, which developed an index of literature pertaining to Russian ethnic Germans as well as a library.
 Its collection was expanded by materials looted from Soviet sources, including over 65,000 volumes from Ukraine.
 Leibbrandt was personally involved in this plunder, examining library and archival materials in the collections taken from Ukraine by the Reichsleiter Rosenberg Taskforce.

 Together with Rosenberg's deputy Alfred Meyer, Leibbrandt represented the RMfdbO at the Wannsee Conference of 20 January 1942 that planned the implementation of The Final Solution.
 There is no record of any comments by Leibbrandt documented in the official minutes of the meeting.
 However, there are indications that he was aware of the genocide taking place.
 At a RMfdbO meeting to discuss the treatment of so called Mischlinge that was attended by Leibbrandt nine days later, the ministry officials advocated a broad-based definition of Jewishness in order to simplify the racial selection process.
 Even before Wannsee, on 31 October 1941 for example, Leibbrandt had sent a letter to Hinrich Lohse, the Reichskommissar for Ostland, requesting an explanation for Lohse's order forbidding the execution of Jews in Liepāja.
 Lohse replied by asking whether this was "a directive to liquidate all Jews in the East" and whether this should take place "without regard to age and sex and economic interests" affecting the war economy.
 Leibbrandt's deputy Otto Bräutigam responded on 18 December, informing Lohse that "Economic considerations should fundamentally remain unconsidered in the settlement of the [Jewish] problem".

 Leibbrandt also had ongoing conflicts with the other Reichskommissar that reported to the RMfdbO, Erich Koch of the Ukraine.
 Furthermore, Reichsführer-SS Heinrich Himmler had long wanted to exert more direct control over the ministry and, in the summer of 1943, he succeeded in persuading Rosenberg to replace Leibbrandt with SS Obergruppenführer Gottlob Berger.
 Leibbrandt left the ministry and joined the Kriegsmarine where he remained until the fall of the Nazi regime in May 1945.